phxgg/lol-client-drop/README.md

     * TODO: Create simple debugger for MacOS
     * For now, use `ps -A | grep LeagueClientUx` to get app port & auth token

+# ToDo:

+* Re-work the script using an LCU driver so we don't have to manually grab the app port & auth token for each account.<br>
+A nice project that could be used is this one https://github.com/sousa-andre/lcu-driver but for the 5 minutes I checked, it does not support multiple clients.
+I can work this around and add support for multiple clients but too bored right now lol.

 ## Disclaimer

 This is made public for education purposes only.
 You are solely responsible for all activities that occur by using this script.